 After a while of being a freelance caller for several Cheshire bands, I formed the Lifeboat Band - well, it had some refugees from the Titanic on it, so I thought it was apt… this was a three piece group, playing mostly for smaller venues who couldn’t afford five or six hundred quid for a full six piece band.

-Gradually, as time went on, this was replaced by the Irish band Kiss the Blarney, also a three piece, and while the Lifeboat is occasionally floated for friends, most of the dances we now do are played by the Blarney as part of our regular working week.
-We can also sing the odd song if the dancers appear to be flagging, which gives them a rest and us a chance to show off…
+Gradually, as time went on, this was replaced by the Irish band Kiss the Blarney, also a three piece, and while the Lifeboat is occasionally floated for friends, most of the dances we did were played by the Blarney as part of our regular working week.
+Now that the Blarney is no more, it’s back to the occasional foray with the Lifeboat Band, with my wife Karen playing bass or piano and a.n.other on guitar!

 |Kiss the Blarney|